HavaG/KindergartenApp/Swagger/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
 Integer groupId = 56; // Integer | The id of the group
-Integer teacher = 56; // Integer | The id of the teacher to remove try {
+Integer userId = 56; // Integer | The id of the user to remove try {
-    apiInstance.removeTeacher(groupId, teacher);
+    apiInstance.removeUserFromGroup(groupId, userId);
 } catch (ApiException e) {
-    System.err.println("Exception when calling DefaultApi#removeTeacher");
+    System.err.println("Exception when calling DefaultApi#removeUserFromGroup");
     e.printStackTrace();
 }
 ```